mehtahet619/LegalEaseAi/README.md

 ## 🌐 Deployed Version

 The app is deployed on **Streamlit**!
-You can check out the live version and explore the analysis on your own:[Streamlit App](https://ai-lawyer-rag-with-deepseek.streamlit.app/).
+You can check out the live version and explore the analysis on your own:[Streamlit App]

   <h2>🎯 Future Improvements</h2>